vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>AWeber</h4>

-AWeber is a comprehensive email marketing platform designed to help businesses create and manage effective email campaigns.
+<a href="https://www.aweber.com/" role="link" target="_blanck">AWeber</a> is a comprehensive email marketing platform designed to help businesses create and manage effective email campaigns.
 It’s known for its powerful automation tools, easy-to-use interface, and strong customer support.
 AWeber offers everything from email templates and list management to detailed analytics and split testing, enabling businesses to improve their email marketing strategies.

 For businesses looking for a reliable and feature-rich email marketing tool, AWeber delivers a solid, all-in-one solution to build relationships with customers and drive sales through well-crafted campaigns.